The relationship between learner engagement and performance

 The importance of learner engagement for learners

-It is hard to ignore that, without learners, there would be no reason to deliver any training.
+Without learners, there would be no reason to deliver any training.
 That makes the learner a top priority in course design and development.

 A learner’s level of engagement determines their commitment to completing their courses and gaining new knowledge and skills.
 Here’s what happens when learner engagement increases: